gjverhoeff/companion-module-unreal-rc-ws/README.md

 Feel free to submit any pull request or help each other out in the issues section of this GitHub.
 At the moment the module does everything I need it to do, but will expand upon it when needed for projects.

+### Acknowledgement
+ChatGPT was partly used to make this module.